OTAs

 Airbnb Squatters: What Are They?

-Traditional squatters usually target vacant and abandoned homes to eventually take ownership of their target property through a process called “adverse possession.”
+Traditional squatters usually target vacant or abandoned homes and eventually take ownership of the property through a process called “adverse possession.”
 In the rental industry, a “squatter” is someone who stays longer than their agreed-upon dates.

 Unfortunately, squatting isn’t limited to long-term rentals.
 Vacation rental properties listed on Airbnb, Vrbo, and Booking.com can also fall victim to squatting, especially with the recent trend for longer stays in properties designed for short-term vacations.

-Airbnb squatters are guests who fail to check out after their check-out date.
+Airbnb squatters are guests who fail to check out after their checkout date.
 In other words, they do not leave the property when they’re supposed to.
-Many of them are sophisticated scam artists who know very well how to use the existing rental laws to their advantage.
-They knowingly and willingly overstay their booking without any permission of the host or property owners.
+Many of them are sophisticated scam artists who know how to use existing rental laws to their advantage.
+They knowingly and willingly overstay their booking without the host's or property owner's permission.

 How to Spot Squatters?

 Squatters can be extremely difficult to evict, so it’s better to avoid them and keep them out of your property.
-So how to spot an Airbnb squatter before they make a reservation?
-Some warning signs could indicate a potential guest may have plans to squat at your vacant rental property.
+So, how to spot an Airbnb squatter before they make a reservation?
+Some warning signs could indicate that a potential guest may plan to squat at your vacant rental property.

 They have a suspicious guest profile with only basic information.
 The red flags you shouldn’t ignore include: